kikimutiara14/askableInterview/README.md

 ## KIKI'S NOTES

+### How to run the app

+Simply run 'npm run start' on the root directory, and it will build the BE and FE, and then run the whole stack concurrently.
+FE will by default hosted in localhost:3000 while the BE in localhost:4000

+### Front End

 - I used Tanstack query in the front end to query the data and send requests to the backend.
 I use this library because it's easy to use and we can easily extent the function to however we need as well.
 One example is to build a wrapper so dev can pass in options ie 'onSuccess' etc.
 - I use MUI for the components because it works well with react and it has huge library for complex components ie graph and layout components.
 It also provide form fields that we can use for create or update form.
 - I use next.js to build routing and page layout for the FE because it's one of the most common library to use for building frontend, and it works well with Tanstack query.